A powerful way to perceive the world

 The pure spirit of Sananga supports a deep cleansing of blocked energies on emotional, physical, and spiritual levels.
-Sananga can balance and increase your energies, and find the roots of your diseases and blockages, leading to a complete equilibrium, focus and peace of mind.
-Moreover, the drops will expand your spiritual vision and awareness, and enhance your ability to read others people´s intentions.
-Also, Sananga increases your long-range vision, which is important for visualizations and predictions of the future.
-Apart of this, the drops are also used to cure and improve a broad range of ocular problems (Lambert et al 2010), like myopia, depth and color perception, definition of images, and detection accuracy.
-Furthermore, this magical medicine is indicated in cases of severe eye diseases, such as glaucoma, cataract, and blindness.
-As these drops can exert such powerful effects on your visualization, they are also commonly applied before or during Ayahuasca ceremonies, to increase visualization and spiritual insights.
+Sananga can balance and increase your energies, and find the roots of your diseases and blockages, leading to a complete equilibrium, focus, and peace of mind.
+Moreover, Sananga eyedrops are known to expand your spiritual vision and awareness and enhance your ability to read others people´s intentions.

 The tribes believe that becoming a good hunter and a good aimer, can only be achieved by using sacred plants.
 These sacred plants enhance the perception and sharpness, intention, sense of smell, endurance and luck.
 Therefore, hunting tools like Sananga and Kambo, account for about a quarter of all medicinal plants used in indigenous tribes (Shepard 1999).